 Step 4: You may see a prompt asking permission to record the computer’s screen.
 Click the Open System Preferences button, and add a tick to the checkbox next to QuickTime Player.
 You may need to restart QuickTime Player.
 If not, skip to Step 6.

 Step 5: When QuickTime restarts, click File followed by New Screen Recording.

-Step 6: Again, you’ll see two sets of buttons: Three on the left to capture a screenshot and two in the middle for recording the screen.
+Step 6: The Capture Tool toolbar appears on the screen with two sets of buttons: Three on the left to capture a screenshot and two in the middle for recording the screen.
 Click Options to add or remove mouse clicks, use the built-in microphone, and designate the video’s destination.

 Step 7: Click the Record Entire Screen or Record Selected Portion button, followed by the Record button located on the right.

 Step 8: When finished, navigate to the menu bar and click the Stop Recording button, as shown below.
 Alternatively, tap the appropriate symbol if your Mac has a Touch Bar.

 Step 8: To save your recording, click File on the menu bar, followed by Save in the drop-down menu.
 Choose an appropriate save location (if you haven’t already) and name for the recording, then click Save to confirm.

 Google now offers a native screen recording tool as of Chrome OS 88 in the stable channel — no hopping to the beta required.
 However, for now, it must be activated by enabling two flags.
 Once you do, a new screen-recording button appears on the system tray.

 If you’re not comfortable enabling flags, then skip to the multiplatform option that uses a Chrome extension.
 Google’s capture tool goes live sometime in March without the need to enable flags if you’d rather wait.

 To use the native tool now, do the following: